tdusnoki/iotjs-vscode-extension/README.md

 - `address`: IP address on which the server listening.
 Default is `localhost`
 - `port`: Debug port to attach to.
 Default is `5001`
 - `localRoot`: The local source root directoy, most cases this is the `${workspaceRoot}`
-- `stopOnEntry`: Autmoatically stop the program after launch, the IoT.js will stop on the first breakpoint for now, no matter that is enabled or not.
+- `stopOnEntry`: Automatically stop the program after launch, the IoT.js will stop on the first breakpoint for now, no matter that is enabled or not.
 - `debugLog`: The type of the debug log, you can choose from 0 to 4:
     - 0: none
     - 1: Error (show errors only)